leplatrem/blog.mathieu-leplatre.info/content/Dev/remote_settings_history.rst

 I wanted to build a reusable backend, where you define your models in JSON and retrieve/store records.
 `Alexis <https://blog.notmyidea.org/>`_ and I wrote down some pseudo code at a DjangoCon and we started the `Daybed project <https://github.com/spiral-project/daybed/>`_, using `Pyramid <https://trypyramid.com/>`_.
 It became functional and I even talked about it at `FOSDEM <https://archive.fosdem.org/2015/schedule/event/daybed/>`_.

-Alexis, `Rémy <https://devhub.io/developer/Natim>`_, and `Tarek <https://ziade.org/>`_ were building Web APIs in the Cloud Services team, and there were needs to offer remote storage features to `Firefox OS <https://en.wikipedia.org/wiki/Firefox_OS>`_ app developers.
+Alexis, `Rémy <https://devhub.io/developer/Natim>`_, and `Tarek <https://ziade.org/>`_ were building Web APIs in the Cloud Services team at Mozilla, and there were needs to offer remote storage features to `Firefox OS <https://en.wikipedia.org/wiki/Firefox_OS>`_ app developers.

 I was hired onto their team and we were about to roll out our first app: a «reading list» service (à-la Pocket).